Worried about Coronavirus?

 What’s the ideal wine tasting itinerary?

 Ideally, you’ll spend the night in the region and your driver will drop you at your accommodation – I have a list of recommended places to stay here.
-Otherwise, you’ll be taken back to the train station.
+Otherwise, you’ll be taken back to the train station to return to Venice.

 If I stay in Prosecco without a car, how will I get around?